microsoft/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.md

 The release of MRTK as NuGet package is a new delivery mechanism being explored and there are a couple of key benefits and considerations one must make when choosing whether to consume the NuGet version of MRTK.

-### Upgrading to NuGet from .unitypackage or Source
+### Migrating to NuGet from .unitypackage or Source (Coming Soon)

-NuGet package consists of compiled binaries as opposed to loose script files, and as such, the C# script asset identifiers are different.
-As such, the assets like prefabs in the MRTK package have been updated to reference the appropriate script.
-A project using the .unitypcakge or Source version of MRTK will have to do the same, and although there is code for it this is not a supported scenario, yet.
+NuGet package consists of compiled binaries as opposed to loose script files, and the C# script asset identifiers are different.
+As such, the assets like prefabs in the MRTK package have been updated to reference the appropriate compiled script.
+A project using the .unitypackage or source version of MRTK will have to do re-target it's assets as well, and although there is code for it this is not a supported scenario, yet.

+*Thereby, there is no currently supported way of migrating to NuGet from .unitypackage or source.
+This will change as we continue development on this delivery mechanism.*

-### Compiled Binaries vs Source Files
+### Compiled Binaries (NuGet) vs Source Files (.unitypackage)

 Since the NuGet package contains the compiled binaries instead of scripts, this has two major advantages: